sterinpaulp/sterinpaulp/README.md

 # 💫 About Me:
-I' m currently working as a Junior software developer
+I'm currently working as a software engineer at Lifology.

 ## 🌐 Socials: